thrivinginacademia/grantwriting/README.md

   * Will this be a common concern
   * Alterative strategy

-* Use strong language:
-  * hope , try ---> we will
-  * Ask yourself is their sufficient detail in my hands … conceptional aspects of the aim highlight resources on campus that make you the ideal researcher
+> Tip: Throughout your design writing, be sure to use strong language.
+For example, instead of stating that you "*hope*" or will "*try*" to achieve something, state that you **will!** You can also convey confidence by highlighting resources on campus that make you the ideal researcher for this project.

 * Characteristics of a great hypothesis
   * Testable